Popular YMCA Camp Ernst Undergoing Major Renovations

 The Butterfly Walk is May 12.

 The Butterfly Walk and Fun Festival brings together people and businesses who share in the celebration of love and support for children.
 The name was inspired by the magical metamorphosis of a caterpillar into an enchanting symbol of peace and harmony.
-That transformation into maturity is something not all children with cancer have an
+That transformation into maturity is something not all children with cancer have an opportunity to experience.

 “But,” said Amy, “together we can make a difference and help further the research towards treating and curing this disease, forever.”